aduvermy/Google_Takeout_data_mining/README.md

 Obviously, by using our notebook and by building your word cloud you will observe your centers of interest.
 All your researches are stored by Google in such a way it could be recovering a website in your browser history but also tracking your centers of interest and finally do pop up ad links to your hobbits on your favorite social network.

-If you looking for an alternative to Google to surf on the internet, Qwant might your new friend.
+If you looking for an alternative to Google to surf on the internet, Qwant might be your new friend.
 Qwant is a French search engine, launched in July 2013 and operated from Paris.
 It is one of the few EU-based search engines with its own indexing engine.
 It claims that it does not employ user tracking or personalize search results to avoid trapping users in a filter bubble.
 The search engine is available in 26 languages.

 # Youtube history